canonical/netplan.io/reference.md

 ``parameters`` (mapping)

 :    Customization parameters for special bonding options.
-Using the
+Time intervals
-     NetworkManager renderer, parameter values for intervals should be expressed in milliseconds; for the systemd renderer, they should be in seconds unless otherwise specified.
+     may need to be expressed as a number of seconds or milliseconds: the default value type is specified below.
+If necessary, time intervals can be qualified using a time suffix (such as "s" for seconds, "ms" for milliseconds) to allow for more control over its behavior.

      ``mode`` (scalar)
      :    Set the bonding mode used for the interfaces.
 The default is